stevegt/grid-cli/v2/doc/345-dtrie.md

-# Decentralized Trie in PromiseGrid
+# Communication via the Decentralized Trie (DTrie)

 ## Introduction

-A decentralized trie (dTrie) is a scalable and efficient data structure used within the PromiseGrid framework for managing distributed data.
-Each node in the network may participate in storing parts of the trie, facilitating the decentralized storage and retrieval of information.
+The Decentralized Trie (DTrie) structure facilitates efficient, distributed storage and retrieval of byte sequences.
+This document paints an illustrative picture of how communication transpires through the DTrie by demonstrating an example message flow.
+We will follow a caller's request from Host A, the steps taken within Host A's kernel, and the interactions with Host B to complete the request.

 ## Key Features